AOSC-Dev/oma/README.md

    cargo install cargo-deb
    ```

-3. Build the binary as an installable .deb package (Ubuntu/Debian):
+3. Build the binary as an installable .deb package:

    ```bash
    just deb